 This course builds on what was learned in Mathematics 130 with an eye on big data sets.
-Topics include linear and multi regression analysis, classification methods including logistic regression, resampling methods such as the bootstrap, applications of decision trees, and unsupervised learning such as cluster analysis.
-A final project will encompass multiple analysis methods.
+Techniques include regression and classification methods, culminating in a final project.
 Throughout the course, the programming language R will be used.

 Prerequisites: B- or better in Mathematics 130 or Mathematics 330.
 3 Credits.